Positioning for Success

 Equally important is determining how to position the organization or industry leader.
 Positioning is the process of managing how an organization distinguishes itself with a unique meaning in the mind of its publics: how it wants to be seen and known.

-A position statement is the articulation of how an organization wants to be seen and known, its value proposition, emphasizing its distinction from its competition.
+A position statement is the articulation of how an organization wants to be seen and known for its value proposition, emphasizing its distinction from its competition.
 When creating a position statement, make sure you don’t appear boastful or use it to put down another organization.

 So, the positioning statement is what we want people to think about an organization.
 What we want to accomplish is the goal.
 It is a short, simple statement rooted in the organization’s mission or vision.